mentainha/m3o/docs/getting-started.md

 # Getting Started

+A quick guide to getting started with M3O

 ## Sign Up

 [Sign up](https://m3o.com/register) or [Log in](https://m3o.com/login) to M3O so you can get a token.
 You can use password based log in or oauth.